-For sports fans in North Carolina, access to mobile sports betting or even local retail sportsbooks is lagging behind nearby states.
+For sports fans in North Carolina, access to NC sports betting or even local retail sportsbooks is lagging behind nearby states.

 History Of North Carolina Retail Sportsbooks

 In 2005, North Carolina authorized a state lottery but limited casino operations to electronic poker and slots.
 Then, in 2012, the state expanded casino operations to include live dealers and additional games.